LoTekkie/Ashita-Yield/README.md

 > An Ashita v3 addon that allows you to track and edit gathering metrics within a simple GUI in Final Fantasy 11 Online.

+### *This Addon is currently in Alpha and is a WIP.
+I am aiming to have it completed by 07/01/2021.*

 ### Table of Contents